Multimodal Neural Operators for Real-Time Biomechanical Modelling of Traumatic Brain Injury: Results

 \section{Results}

 We evaluated the performance of the benchmarked neural operator models using the \textit{mean squared error} (MSE) metric, defined as

 where $N$ is the number of samples, $y_i$ represents the ground-truth displacement or field value, and $\hat{y}_i$ denotes the corresponding prediction from the model.

-MSE was chosen as the primary performance indicator because it penalizes large deviations more strongly than other error metrics, making it particularly sensitive to the sharp displacement gradients present in traumatic brain injury (TBI) simulations.
-For completeness, we also report mean absolute error (MAE), root mean squared error (RMSE), and accuracy.
+\DRS{MSE was chosen as the primary performance indicator because it penalizes large deviations more strongly than other error metrics, making it particularly sensitive to the sharp displacement gradients present in traumatic brain injury (TBI) simulations.
+For completeness, we also report mean absolute error (MAE), root mean squared error (RMSE), and accuracy.}

-The dataset comprises 249 samples, which were split into 174 samples for training, 25 for validation, and 50 for testing.
-This partitioning ensured that model performance was assessed on data not seen during training, enabling unbiased evaluation of generalization.

-Table~\ref{tab:direction_comparison} reports the predictive performance of the models on real and imaginary displacement fields, while Table~\ref{tab:compute} summarizes computational efficiency in terms of iterations per second.
+\DRS{Accuracy is defined as the fraction of valid (masked) voxels for which the predicted displacement falls within an absolute tolerance of the ground truth value:

+where $V$ is the total number of valid brain-masked voxels across all test samples, $y_i$ and $\hat{y}_i$ denote the ground-truth and predicted displacement values respectively, $\mathbf{1}[\cdot]$ is the indicator function, and $\delta = 0.1$ is the absolute tolerance threshold.
+Since all displacement fields are normalized to $[0, 1]$ via global min-max scaling prior to evaluation, $\delta = 0.1$ corresponds to a 10\% tolerance relative to the full normalized displacement range.}